syncfusion-content/flutter-docs/Flutter/DateRangePicker/views.md

 documentation: ug
 ---

-# Multiple picker Views in flutter Date Range Picker
+# Multiple picker Views in flutter Date Range Picker (SfDateRangePicker)
 The `SfDateRangePicker` widget provides four different types of views to display.
 It can be assigned to the widget constructor by using the [view](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/SfDateRangePicker/view.html) property.
 Default view of the widget is month view.
 By default the current date will be displayed initially for all the date range picker views.

 ## Month view